symfony/symfony-docs/form/data_transformers.rst

 back into the format you want (e.g. convert the ``id`` back to the ``Issue`` object).

 To cause a validation error, throw a :class:`Symfony\\Component\\Form\\Exception\\TransformationFailedException`.
-But the message you pass to this exception won't be shown to the user.
-You'll set that message with the ``invalid_message`` option (see below).
+But the message you pass to this exception will not be shown to the user.
+You will set that message with the ``invalid_message`` option (see below).

 .. note::